The Common Program of the People's Republic of China 1949-1954

 Wang (2016).
 Page 9

-In total, 5½ million members for the local congresses are chosen.
-The members of the people’s congresses on a higher level are chosen in staged elections and finally the NPC members would be elected.
-This procedure was too complicated and, in the middle of 1954, it is decided to send a list of 1226 delegates to the provincial people’s congresses for approval.
-In September 1954, the first NPC convenes.
+In total, 5½ million members for the local congresses were chosen.
+The members of the people’s congresses on a higher level were chosen in staged elections and finally the NPC members would be elected.
+This procedure was too complicated and, in the middle of 1954, it was decided to send a list of 1226 delegates to the provincial people’s congresses for approval.
+In September 1954, the first NPC convened.

 In Article 12 of the common program, the procedure of election will be looked at in greater detail.